Chris Buck Band

-Chris Buck Band is a Canadian country music group from Vancouver, British Columbia composed of Chris Buck, and Taylor Allum.
+Chris Buck Band is a Canadian country music group from British Columbia, Canada composed of Chris Buck, and various band members.
 Buck formed the band when he lost his best friend to cancer at age 13.
 Their first single, "Caribbean Dream", was released in 2013.
 It was included on their debut album, Buck Wild, released in June 2014.
 Chris Buck Band won the 2014 British Columbia Country Music Association Award for Country Club Act of the Year.
 At the 2015 BCCMA Awards, they won Country Club Act of the Year and Group/Duo of the Year.

 Their second single, "Leave Your Light On", was released in 2015.
 It peaked at number 44 on the Billboard Canada Country chart.
 They signed to Bailey Way Entertainment for the release of their next single, "Giddy Up".
 It debuted on the Canada Country chart in February 2016.
+In 2017, Chris Buck Band signed with Royalty Records and released their third single "That's When You Know" (Featuring Kira Isabella), which climbed the charts to number 19.
+In 2022, this song earned them a certified Canadian Gold Record.

+Chris Buck has been writing his own music since his first album, which earned him the Songwriter of the Year Award at the 2019 BCCMA Awards.
+In 2021, he signed a publishing deal in Nashville, Tennessee with Anthem Entertainment which took his creativity to new heights.
+Chris Buck Band signed with Sakamoto Music in 2021 and started writing and recoding his next studio album Answers with producer Jeremy Stover and RED Creative Group.
+In 2022, Chris Buck released four singles from Answers; "Can't Beat The View", "Thank God for Good Friends", "She Gone", and "Wild and Free".
+The album won 2023 BCCMA Country Music "Album of the Year".